llm-bible/llm-bible.github.io/resources.md

 ### Online Courses

-4. [Coursera - Natural Language Processing with Transformers](https://www.coursera.org/learn/transformers): This course introduces transformers, which are the foundation of modern LLMs.
+1. [Coursera - Natural Language Processing with Transformers](https://www.coursera.org/learn/transformers): This course introduces transformers, which are the foundation of modern LLMs.
 It focuses on using transformers for various NLP tasks such as text classification, summarization, and translation.

-5. [DataCamp - Transformer Models for NLP](https://www.datacamp.com/courses/transformer-models-for-nlp): Learn how to leverage transformer models to perform advanced natural language processing tasks with hands-on coding exercises in Python.
+2. [DataCamp - Transformer Models for NLP](https://www.datacamp.com/courses/transformer-models-for-nlp): Learn how to leverage transformer models to perform advanced natural language processing tasks with hands-on coding exercises in Python.

-6. [Udemy - GPT-3 and OpenAI API: A Guide for Building LLM-Powered Applications](https://www.udemy.com/course/gpt3-openai-api/): This course provides practical insights into using GPT-3 and OpenAI’s API to build applications that utilize LLMs, with a focus on creating conversational agents and content generation.
+3. [Udemy - GPT-3 and OpenAI API: A Guide for Building LLM-Powered Applications](https://www.udemy.com/course/gpt3-openai-api/): This course provides practical insights into using GPT-3 and OpenAI’s API to build applications that utilize LLMs, with a focus on creating conversational agents and content generation.

+4. [DeepLearning.AI - Generative AI with Large Language Models](https://www.deeplearning.ai/courses/generative-ai-with-llms/): This course from DeepLearning.AI covers the key concepts of generative AI, with a particular focus on LLMs.
+It includes hands-on practice in fine-tuning LLMs, prompt engineering, and applying these models to real-world use cases.

 ### Workshops and Other Academic Events
 TBA